Southern Tang: Economy

 The Southern Tang and its neighbors were relatively prosperous compared to regimes successively in control of the Central Plains.
 The greater agricultural productivity of the region created favorable conditions.
-Consistent tax revenues were secured with the growing disposable income of the populous.
+Consistent tax revenues were secured with the growing disposable income of the populace.
 Interstate trading of specialized crafts like colored silks and salt reclaimed from the Huai River likewise was promoted by the Southern Tang.

 Agricultural practices along the lower Yangtze River had undergone major modifications in the final years of the Tang dynasty.
 Irrigation and water management systems were more complex than in previous years.
 Intensive cultivation of rice was conducted in lowlands and adjacent reclaimed areas from waterways.
 Silk production developed into a regional cottage industry as farmers planted mulberry trees alongside their cereal crop.
 Meanwhile, in nearby piedmont areas agriculturalists became specialized in growing tea or textile plants like hemp (麻) or ramie (苧).
 These practices were in efflorescence during the Southern Tang, which created the most developed agricultural economy among the southern states.
 Rice farmers had better yields and in general had more disposable income than their predecessors.
 This led to more state revenue by taxes on cereal and cash crops.